wusinyee/SYW-Portfolio-v2023/The Project Management Cliff Notes.md

 * **Gantt Chart Visuals:** Graphical representations aiding project scheduling and tracking.
 * **Change Control:** Methodical management of scope, schedule, or budget changes.

-## PMI's Five Core Processes Deconstructed
+## PMI's Five Stagees of Project Live Cycle

 * **Initiation:** Marks the project's birth, defining its purpose, objectives, and scope.
 Key stakeholders are identified, and initial feasibility assessments are conducted.
 The outcome is the project charter, authorizing the project's commencement.
 * **Planning:** Develops a comprehensive project plan covering scope, objectives, schedule, budget, resources, and risk management.
 The project management plan serves as the project's playbook.